AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/magnex.rst

 Build Verification
 ^^^^^^^^^^^^^^^^^^

-After successful compilation, verify the installation by running the test suite or example problems included in the MagneX distribution.
+After successful compilation, verify the installation by running a test simulation from the included example problems.

+For detailed instructions on setting up and running MagneX simulations, see :ref:`usage_run_magnex`.

 Advanced Build Options
 -----------------------